 Although commercial trucks have enormous destructive force, they are generally very safe as long as truckers and the companies that own the equipment act with reasonable caution.
 Unfortunately, safety violations are rampant within the trucking industry, and commercial drivers too often violate the rules of the road, causing injury and wrongful death to innocent parties.
 If you or a loved one has been injured in a trucking accident, the Porter Law Firm, P.C. is prepared to help.
 Trucking accidents present a number of difficulties when it comes to proving causation and liability, so the attorney you choose should be up to the task.
-As one of the small percentage of Texas personal injury attorneys who is a certified specialist, I am more than able to challenge large trucking companies to demand justice for the clients I represent.
+We are more than able to challenge large trucking companies to demand justice for the clients we represent.

 The National Highway Traffic Safety Administration regulates the trucking industry by writing rules and conducting inspections throughout the United States.
 Aspects of the industry for which NHTSA has developed regulations include: